aws-samples/aws-modernization-with-launchdarkly/content/035_module_1/39_launchdarkly_user_targeting.md

 In our previous exercise we enabled a LaunchDarkly feature flag that changed the visual look of our application.
 We can see a new banner displayed, as well as a logon box.

-The ReacJS based application that is currently running in AWS App Runner supports targeting based on several properties
+The ReactJS based application that is currently running in AWS App Runner supports targeting based on several properties

 - The entered user name in the logon box
 - The device OS connecting to the application